dodobird181/backup-manager/README.md

 **TIP**: If you're backing up a Postgres database make sure your `pg_dump` version matches your Postgres database.
 Postgres is picky about version mismatches.

 ### TODOs:
-- [ ] Fix WEEKLY Backup config parsing failure when same weekday as current day.
+- [x] Fix WEEKLY Backup config parsing failure when same weekday as current day.
+- [x] Add "-i" flag for ignoring missing backup directories (should do nothing if in service mode, since service mode is expected to run regardless.
+Service mode should just output a warning).
 - [ ] Make config file actually do env var substitution.
 - [ ] Support absolute paths as primary method for finding directories to backup, and fallback to using relative path.